 Websites for Good started in 1998 to serve those who are trying to use the Web wisely, efficiently, and painlessly to promote their good work in the world.

 When you call our offices, chances are you’ll talk to me.
-I’m Margaret Rode, and I started the company out of a drafty spare bedroom in 1998 after a rewarding career path through great organizations like Apple, Hughes Aircraft, and Worldwide Partners.
+I’m Margaret Rode, and I started this company out of a drafty spare bedroom after a “normal” career path through organizations like Apple Computer, Hughes Aircraft, and Worldwide Partners.

-Drop me a line and say hello.
-We offer a free, no-pressure-at-all 30-minute consultation to talk about where you are, where you’d like to be, and all the different creative ways to get there.
+Drop me a line and introduce yourself.
+I offer a free, no-pressure, no-icky-sales-pitch 30-minute consultation to talk about where you are, where you’d like to be, and all the different creative and frugal ways to get there.

-(Plus, truth be told, I love hearing from folks trying to do good in the world.
-It absolutely makes my day.)
+(Plus, I love hearing from folks trying to do good in the world.
+It absolutely makes my day.
+Let’s talk!)